 - difficulty getting to sleep and early morning waking

 - signs of tension, such as nail biting

 - unable to make decisions.

 The stress symptoms mentioned above can be short-lived if you take steps to relieve yourself from stress or pro-actively avoid becoming stressed.

-If you experience continuous stress and find that the symptoms do not go away, it could be a sign of depression.
-In which case, it would be advisable for you to consult your GP.
-Seeking professional help early may potentially avoid further psychological problems such as post traumatic stress disorder or cumulative stress disorder which can be caused by continual stress .
+If you experience continuous stress and find that the symptoms do not go away, it can be helpful to seek help.
+Consulting your GP is a great place to start.
+Seeking professional help early may help you to potentially avoid further psychological problems.

 The body’s reaction

 When we are under stress our muscles tense, our blood pressure rises and our hearts beat faster.
 We breathe faster to speed up the time it takes to get oxygen into our blood.
 To divert as much blood as possible to our limbs our digestion is interrupted, saliva dries up and the muscles to the bowel and bladder relax which allows it to release waste and make the body lighter.
 More sweat is produced and the body becomes flooded with stress hormones.
 All of this is a natural reaction in the body to allow for the ‘fight’ or ‘flight’ response.
 Once the threat has passed the body should relax and return to its normal state.

 These responses were very helpful to our ancestors who may have had to escape predators, but our ancient physical emergencies have now been replaced by perceived modern day psychological threats.
 Our physiological response to stress is the same, whether we are reading a stressful email or need to jump out of the way of a car, and unfortunately the stresses of modern day life can mean that our stress responses are activated frequently.
 We often don’t give our bodies or minds sufficient time to rest after each stress-filled moment.

 Dealing with stress